 No wonder why studies show that the risk of a car accident is 23 times greater when a car driver is texting while operating a motor vehicle.
 Studies also estimate that on average, drivers distracted by texting take their eyes off the road for an average 4.6 seconds, that’s enough time to travel the length of a football field (360 feet) at a speed of 55 mph.

 Have you or someone you love been injured in a car crash caused by a distracted driver?
-Do not hesitate to consult with our car accident attorneys at Dan Doyle Law Group to help you determine liability and fight for the maximum financial compensation.
+Do not hesitate to consult with our Philadelphia distracted driver accident attorney at Dan Doyle Law Group to help you determine liability and fight for the maximum financial compensation.

 Call our offices at 215-987-3730 for a free case evaluation.